Researchers find solution to 2D semiconductor problem

 Significant discoveries in the structuring of crystals

-The researchers found that by controlling the conditions of the MOCVD process, most crystals could be induced to attach to the sapphire stages.
+The researchers found that by controlling the conditions of the MOCVD process, most crystals might be induced to attach to the sapphire stages.
 During the experiments, they made a bonus discovery: if the crystals attach at the top of the stage, they align in one crystallographic direction, if they attach at the bottom, they align in the opposite direction.

 “If the crystals can all be aligned in the same direction, then the mirror twin defects in the layer will be reduced or even eliminated”said Joan Redwing, director of 2DCC-MIP.